oeh-tnf/JKU-Games-Page/01_dice.md

 ## To Bring
 * Own games when needed.
 * Fun, Fairness and Friends.
+* Your old Werewolf Bingos if you still have them.

 <figure>
    <img src="/assets/images/dice/ww_deco_puzzle_chess.jpg" style="width: 95%; max-width: 1000px;"